gyzod/ha_nicehash/README.md

 ## Adding to your interface

-It is best to use [apexcharts-card](https://github.com/RomRider/apexcharts-card) (more flexibility) or [mini-graph-card](https://github.com/kalkih/mini-graph-card) (less flexibility) to display the data from those sensors.
+It is best to use [apexcharts-card](https://github.com/RomRider/apexcharts-card) (more flexibility) or [mini-graph-card](https://github.com/kalkih/mini-graph-card) (less flexibility) to display the data from those sensors, and Home Assistant's built-in switch cards to control rigs or devices.